 By GFPJ on July 28, 2014 in 28:1 — ESSAYS IN CELEBRATION OF HANNAH ARENDT's 100th BIRTHDAY: AMERICA, DEMOCRACY, AND POLITICAL CHANGE

-Action Aesthetics Ancient Arendt Arendt/Schürmann Symposium Aristotle Deconstruction Derrida Descartes Ethics Gadamer Hegel Heidegger Heller Hermeneutics History Husserl Jonas Kant Kennington Kierkegaard Language Levinas Life Marx Marxism Materialism Mathematics Merleau-Ponty Metaphysics Nietzsche Ontology Phenomenology Plato Politics Pragmatism Race Review Review Essay Schürmann Science Spinoza Subjectivity Time Wittgenstein
+Action Aesthetics Ancient Arendt Arendt/Schürmann Symposium Aristotle Derrida Descartes Ethics Gadamer Hegel Heidegger Heller Hermeneutics History History of philosophy Husserl Jonas Kant Kennington Kierkegaard Language Levinas Life Marx Marxism Materialism Mathematics Merleau-Ponty Metaphysics Nietzsche Ontology Phenomenology Plato Politics Pragmatism Race Review Review Essay Schürmann Science Spinoza Subjectivity Time Wittgenstein

 The Journal, published semi-annually in association with the Department of Philosophy at The New School for Social Research, provides a forum in which contemporary authors engage with the history of philosophy and its traditions.